ArchLeaders/BotWSoundDocumentation/README.md

 # BotWSoundDocumentation
 Documenting every sound/voice audio in Breath of the Wild

-Completion 40%
+Completion 50%

-Use language YAML for best use

-Made by ArchLeaders
+Made by ArchLeaders - Marcus.
+S